Tiskiharja/openstreetmap-exploration/README.md

 ## Stack

-- PostgreSQL 17 + PostGIS
+- PostgreSQL 16 + PostGIS
 - osm2pgsql
 - uv
 - curl

+The pipeline is platform-agnostic and can run on macOS or Linux as long as these tools are installed and available on `PATH`.

 ## Defaults (from `Makefile`)